syedmfuad/r-resources/README.md

 # r-resources
-## The inspiration for this came from [awesome-ggplot2](https://github.com/erikgahner/awesome-ggplot2) and [awesome-R](https://github.com/qinwf/awesome-R), both of which are curated lists of r packages and tools.
+#### The inspiration for this came from [awesome-ggplot2](https://github.com/erikgahner/awesome-ggplot2) and [awesome-R](https://github.com/qinwf/awesome-R), both of which are curated lists of r packages and tools.
 However, these lists can be very long, of broad scope and often intimidating to new users.
-This is why I've listed these open source r learning resources that I've found useful.
+This is why I've listed the following open source r learning resources that I've found useful and think do a reasonable job of introducing an r novice to the functionalities of the software.

 | Name | Notes |
 | -- | -- |